nlhkabu/connect/README.rst

     python manage.py test bdd --behave_include logout

+If you don't want to install and configure postgres on your laptop, you can override the default database using the DATABASE_URL environment variable, eg:

+    export DATABASE_URL=sqlite:///`pwd`/db.sqlite

 Make sure all the BDD tests pass before submitting any PRs, and feel free to add yourself to AUTHORS.rst if you want the glory!